Build Better: Strengthening Services & Systems

 Building Back Better: Strengthening Services and Systems

-The City is advancing a coordinated program to modernize systems, strengthen infrastructure and improve service delivery.
+The City is advancing a coordinated program to modernize systems, strengthen infrastructure, improve operational readiness and enhance service delivery.

 This includes: